Doonesbury by Garry Trudeau for December 28, 2014

 22. Missing large

-Edward Hansen over 9 years ago
+Edward Hansen almost 10 years ago

 The “victim” made up her tale.
 Of course, readers of this strip would prefer to ignore that part of the story and make comments according to their beliefs rather than the facts.
 No wonder this country is going to hell.
 Common sense has been tossed aside in favor of political correctness and banal leadership wherever we look.